British Satellite Broadcasting

-British Satellite Broadcasting (BSB) was a television company, headquartered in London, that provided direct broadcast satellite television services to the United Kingdom.
-They started broadcasting on 25 March 1990.
+British Satellite Broadcasting plc (BSB) was a short-lived television company, based in London, that provided direct broadcast satellite television services to the United Kingdom.
+It started broadcasting on 25 March 1990.
 The company was merged with Sky Television plc on 2 November 1990 to form British Sky Broadcasting.

-History

 Development

 In January 1977, the World Administrative Radio Conference assigned each country five high-powered direct broadcast by satellite channels for domestic use.
 In 1982, after being awarded two of the channels, the BBC proposed its own satellite service, but the government imposed two conditions on it: